 A quick introduction to my new readers!

 My name is Dominique de Merteuil and I’m the founder of It’s Beyond My Control, a vintage fashion blog that I started back in 2012.
 In the beginning and for the first 3 years, I have to admit, I lacked focus with the blog.
 I changed the entire outlook and direction in 2015 and that’s the year when all the pieces fell into place, finally made sense and I consider this to be the true ‘birth’ year of my vintage fashion blog with a modern twist.

-80% maybe even 90% of my wardrobe consists of true vintage clothes and accessories, mainly from the 1930s, 1940s and 1950s however I’m not a vintage purist and I not only like to mix together clothes from different eras but I also mix them with garments from contemporary designers, just so long as they are not part of the so-called high street/mainstream fashion.
+Over 95% of my wardrobe consists of true vintage clothes and accessories, mainly from the 1930s, 1940s and first half of the 1950s, however, I’m not a vintage purist and I not only like to mix together clothes from different eras but I also pair them with garments from contemporary designers, just so long as they are not part of the so-called high street/mainstream fashion.